techidaily/site-windows11/source/_posts/seamlessly-access-lately-used-documents-in-windows.md

  You can view recently opened items in Quick Access by opening**File Explorer** from the taskbar and selecting**Quick access** from the left sidebar.
 Following that, you will see a list of recently opened files in the right pane.
 So, scroll down to find the recent file or folder you were looking for.

  In most cases, Quick Access displays the recently opened files in File Explorer; however, there are times when it breaks and stops showing them.
-If that's the case for you, check out our article on[fixing Quick Access when it doesn't show recent files](https://www.makeuseof.com/windows-11-fix-quick-access-not-showing-recent-files/) .
+If that's the case for you, check out our article on [fixing Quick Access when it doesn't show recent files](https://www.makeuseof.com/windows-11-fix-quick-access-not-showing-recent-files/) .

  If you cannot fix the Quick Access to show recently opened files or want to do a deeper analysis of recently opened items, you can check recently opened items in the Recent Items folder.